VeselinAtanasov/users/README.md

 		* Create new user
 		* Delete user
 ## Additional information:
-* Postman collection in provided in the repo, so anyone can test the API functionality
+* Postman collection is provided in the repo, so anyone can test the API functionality
-* Once the API is started, but the database is not created yet an error like: **Database is down or it is not created!
-Try to create it by executing form terminal `node createDb/dbSetup.js` ** will be returned.
+* Once the API is started and the database is not created yet, an error like: "Database is down or it is not created!
+Try to create it by executing form terminal `node createDb/dbSetup.js`" will be returned.
 So the API user can create this database by executing the command form the response.